dadmars/notes/net/rfc1853_ip_in_ip_tunnel.md

                     occur due to the tunnel encapsulation.
 These tunnel fragments will be reassembled by the decapsulator, rather than the final destination.

-   Reserved
-                    ignored (set to zero).

-                    This unofficial flag has seen experimental use, and while it remains in the inner IP header, does not affect the tunnel.

    Don't Fragment   copied from the inner IP header.
 This allows the
                     originator to control the level of performance